A new approach to strong convergence II. The classical ensembles: Supersymmetric duality for stable characters of

 \subsection{Acknowledgments}

-We thank Pierre Deligne, Michael Magee, F\'elix Parraud, and Mikael de la Salle for helpful discussions.
-We are grateful to Michael Magee for allowing us to include the argument of Appendix \ref{app:magee} in this paper, and to Mikael de la Salle for suggesting Remark \ref{rem:cmale}.
+We thank Pierre Deligne, Michael Magee, F\'elix Parraud, and Mikael de la Salle for helpful discussions, and the referee for helpful suggestions.
+We are grateful to Michael Magee for allowing us to include the argument of Appendix~\ref{app:magee} in this paper, and to Mikael de la Salle for suggesting Remark \ref{rem:cmale}.

 This work was completed while RvH was a member of the Institute for Advanced Study in Princeton, NJ, which is gratefully acknowledged for providing a fantastic mathematical environment.

 CFC was supported in part by a Simons-CIQC postdoctoral fellowship through NSF grant QLCI-2016245.
 JGV was supported in part by Joel A.\ Tropp through NSF grant FRG-1952777, ONR grant N-00014-24-1-2223, and the Carver Mead New Adventures Fund, and in part by Caltech IST and a Baer--Weiss CMI Fellowship.
 RvH was supported in part by NSF grant DMS-2347954.